kevbot-git/my-scrolling-parallax-test/README.md

 my-scrolling-parallax-test
 ==========================

-My first repo for learning GitHub
+My first repo for learning GitHub.
+Please forgive me for any mistakes I have made as I'm a newbie!